 IDF launches renewed operation in central Gaza Strip

-Israeli forces launched a fresh deployment in the central Gaza Strip in the early hours of Thursday, the Israel Defence Forces (IDF) announced.
+Israeli forces launched a fresh deployment in the central Gaza Strip in the early hours of Thursday, the Israel Defence Forces (IDF) said.

 The announcement referred to "a precise, intelligence-based operation to eliminate terrorist operatives and strike terrorist infrastructure in central Gaza."